brodieaustin/avalon-novel/index.markdown

 "What about you?"
 Tara asked in her weak, tired voice.

 "It's a long story, much of it does not bear repeating.
-I will fill in details when I can.
+Let us rest while we can.
+I will try to fill in as many details tomorrow as I can.
 For now I will only tell you that I found myself in trouble and with few options for removing myself from that trouble.
 I recalled a merchant, your Mr. Mercer, that I had run across once in my travels.
 I was lucky enough to find him and he brought me here."

-"And know you're here."
+"And now you're here.
+You're safe."

-"For now?"

-"Only for now?
-When are you leaving?"
+"I do not know if I would call this safe.
+I do not feel safe.
+It feels like there is danger everywhere.
+Too many people, too many chance encounters.
+Even you, dear Tara.
+As delighted as I am to see you, you recognized me as a mere piece of a face in the window."

+"True, but I know your face well."

+"That might be the case, but I feel more unsettled now, more exposed.
+For a brief time, I felt like these walls protected me."

+"And they might.
+I didn't tell anyone where I was going.
+I never mentioned seeing you, not even to my father."

+"Then maybe we are safe for now.
+Regardless, the plan always was to relocate somewhere else."

+"When were you planning ot leave?"

-"I don't know yet, he only tells me that the time isn't right yet.
-He has needed time to prepare everything."
+"Sooner?
+Later?
+Never?
+Mr. Mercer is evasive when I ask him, even when I plead with him.
+He only tells me that the time isn't right yet.
+He always needs time to prepare everything.
+He is methodical and careful, but that also means slow.
+And my restless heart can't bear slow for much longer, I'm afraid."

-A dark look came across Tara's face, "Do you think he plans to betray you?"
+A dark look came across Tara's face, "Is he merely delaying?
+Do you think he plans to betray you?"

 Avalon shook her head and said, "No, I do not think so.
 I have my reasons to trust him as I do; I can't get into those reasons now, but I believe him.
-He has taken great risks, though he often reminds me, to provide me with the room and to keep my supplied."
-Avalong seemed to notice that Tara was falling asleep in the midst of their conversation.
-She continedu on, "But you look exhausted; you must be exhausted.
+He has taken great risks, though he often reminds me, to provide me with the room and to keep me provisioned, even though the provisions are meager.
+I'm used to less.
+I'm used to nothing."
+Avalon seemed to notice that Tara was falling asleep in the midst of their conversation.
+She continedu on, "But you look tired; you must be exhausted.
 You must rest and we can talk more in the morning."

 Avalon guided Tara down ont the lounge chair and covered her in a blanket.
 She took more blankets and spread them on the floor.
 Tara's eyes fluttered open and close.
 She could feel herself slipping in and out of being awake and being asleep.
 She hardly noticed Avalon stretched out on the floor below her, but tiredly said, "Good Avalon, I'm glad you're returned."